Eşref Armağan: Psychological subject

-In 2004, he was the subject of a study of human perception, conducted by the psychologist John M. Kennedy of University of Toronto.
+In 2004, he was the subject of a study of human perception, conducted by the psychologist John M. Kennedy of the University of Toronto.
 This was to prove that, contrary to popular belief, a blind person can develop their visual prowess normally without external visual input from the outside world.
 In 2008 two researchers from Harvard, Amir Amedi and Alvaro Pascual-Leone, tried to find more about neuroplasticity using Armağan as a study case.

-Both scientists had evidence that in cases of blindness, the "visual" cortex acts differently from how it acts with the non-blind.
+Both scientists had evidence that in cases of blindness, the visual cortex acts differently from how it acts with the non-blind.
 Pascual-Leone has found that Braille readers use this very same area for touch.
 Amedi, together (with Ehud Zohary) at the Hebrew University in Jerusalem, found that the area is also activated in verbal memory tasks.
 The results they found showed that Armağan's visual cortex lit up during the drawing task, but hardly at all for verbal recall, meaning that some unused visual areas might be used in collaboration with one's needs from the brain.

 Moreover, in scans that were held while Armağan drew, his visual cortex signals seemed as he was seeing to the extent that a naive viewer of his scan might assume Armağan really could see.
 Through this study, they concluded that ″...the blind and the sighted use perspective projection in making and using tactile pictures, and pictures by the blind include the use of freehand parallel, one-point and two-point perspective″.